maxcodk/PaladinLibramSwap/readme.txt

 3) PaladinCrusaderStrike() casts crusader strike of max level if not in cooldown and equips Libram of Truth
 4) PaladinConsecration() casts cosecration if not in cooldown and equips Libram of the Faithful
 5) PaladinConsecrationRank1() same but rank1
-You will need to create macro like
+6) PaladinBubble() first click to activate divine shield, second to remove it You will need to create macro like
 /run PaladinTaunt()